devAgant/LTSpaceGame/README.md

   <p>Congratgulations!
 You have now finished setting up SSH for GitHub.
 There is only one step left now: Testing your SSH connection.</p>

   ### Testing your SSH connection to GitHub:
+  <p> Open Git bash and paste the following command into the command line:

+  **$ ssh -T git@github.com**

+  You may see this prompt in your bash:

+  > The authenticity of host 'github.com (IP ADDRESS)' can't be established.
+  > RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
+  > Are you sure you want to continue connecting (yes/no)?

+  Verify that your SHA256 code matches the SHA256 code in the text above.
+If it does, then type 'yes' and hit enter.
+The message this should return should look like this:

+  > Hi [username]!
+You've successfully authenticated, but GitHub does not
+  > provide shell access.

+  If this is the message you recieved, then you are all set and ready to add and commit to your local repository, and push changes to the GitHub!
+If you recieve a permission denied message, visit https://docs.github.com/en/articles/error-permission-denied-publickey</p>